lizanafj/UHI_mapping/README.md

 # UHI_mapping [v0.1 BETA]
-_Atmospheric urban heat island mapping using citizen weather data._
+_Atmospheric urban heat island mapping using citizen weather data_

 This project is further detailed in the following scientific article: